in-c0/in-c0/README.md

 🧠 AI researcher | 🎮 Gamer | 🎹 Musician

-Currently completing my Master's in Artificial Intelligence at UNSW, and building human-centered tech that empowers people to thrive — in the water, in recovery, and in life.
+Currently completing my Master's in Artificial Intelligence at UNSW

 You can usually find me shooting hoops at UNSW Village Green 🏀 or jamming with Bertie 🐈.